Quick Answer

 Final step: Fiber to yarn to fabric

-The hackled fibers are spun into yarn using traditional spinning methods.
-The yarn is then woven on looms - with the lengthwise threads (warp) held under tension while horizontal threads (weft) pass through to create the fabric.
+The hackled fibers are spun into yarn using industrial spinning equipment that creates consistent, strong thread.
+The yarn is then woven on modern looms, with the lengthwise threads (warp) held under tension while horizontal threads (weft) pass through to create the fabric.

-- Time investment: The retting process alone takes 2-6 weeks of careful monitoring
+- Time investment: The natural retting process takes 2-6 weeks of careful monitoring and ideal weather conditions

 Modern Alternatives: Bamboo Sheets vs. Linen Manufacturing